-When Sebastien returned from the kitchen with a second cup of coffee—properly filtered—she joined him on the couch.
-“So what is this other thing we need to discuss?”
+When Sebastien returned from the kitchen with a second cup of coffee—properly filtered—she joined Oliver on the couch.
+“So, what is this other thing we need to discuss?”

-Oliver took a deep gulp from the steaming mug, letting out an exaggerated sigh of relief.
+Oliver took a deep drink from the steaming mug, then let out an exaggerated sigh of relief.
 “I met with Tanya Canelo yesterday.
 She was sent to negotiate on behalf of Munchworth and his associates.”